Extreme Conditions Water Proofing Membrane

 |The Data shown above is based on the test averages and independent test reports.
 There can be a +/-10% variation in the individual test results.
 This report should not be considered as a warranty for the manufacturer.
 The manufacturer is not responsible for the misrepresentation or misinterpretation of the data by the reader.
 Please find out more about the product by calling 1-844-353-9839 or visit www.ftsyn.com|

-As with any roofing product, always follow safety instructions, building codes and safe work practices issues by local government bodies (e.g. OSHA / WCB) and always use and wear fall protection devices when working on roofs.
+As with any roofing product, always follow safe roofing codes & practices (OSHA) and always use and wear fall protection devices when working on roofs.
 Release liners are slippery and should be removed from work area immediately after application.
-Use caution when walking on or standing on Cobalt Ultra as slip resistance may vary with surface conditions, weather, footwear and roof pitch.
+Use caution when walking or standing on Cobalt Ultra as slip resistance may vary with surface conditions, weather, footwear and roof pitch.
 Failure to use proper safety gear and footwear can result in serious injury.